Atlanta United star Josef Martinez headed to Inter Miami - WHIZ News

 “I’m excited for the opportunity to represent Inter Miami and give the best of myself,” he said in a statement released before an introductory news conference.
 “This is a club with high aspirations and that aims to be amongst the best in the league.
 I hope to help the team achieve its objectives and leave my mark at the club.”

+It was the flair with which he played, a 5-foot-8 goal-scoring machine who fearlessly attacked the net, always seemed bigger than his stature and kept everyone guessing with the color of his hair.

-He scored 19 goals in 20 matches that year, helping United reach the playoffs.
+He scored 19 goals in 20 matches his first season, helping United reach the playoffs.

 He never seemed to mesh with the team’s biggest star, who was upset at being brought off the bench this past season.
 Martinez was even suspended for a week for what was described as conduct detrimental to the team.